An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Continuous thermal shallow water equations

 The TRSW differs from the RSW in two main aspects.
-Firstly, the pressure term is modified to account for the effects of variable density, becoming $\tfrac{1}{2}\nabla hb + \tfrac{1}{2}b\nabla h$.
+Firstly, the hydrostatic pressure term is modified to account for the effects of variable density, becoming $\tfrac{1}{2}\nabla hb + \tfrac{1}{2}b\nabla h$.
 Secondly, the TRSW introduces the conservation equation for $hb$.
 Despite the functional similarities between TRSW and RSW, the inclusion of density variations presents unexpected numerical challenges.
 In contrast to the RSW, ensuring energy stability alone does not guarantee numerical stability for TRSW models.
-Energy-stable extensions of stable RSW methods to TRSW tend to exhibit numerical instability over relatively short time frames.
-Our hypothesis is that this discrepancy arises from the fact that while energy serves as an entropy for the RSW, it does not hold true for the TRSW.
+Our experience is that energy-bounded extensions of stable RSW methods to TRSW tend to exhibit numerical instability over relatively short time frames.
+We hypothesise that this discrepancy arises from the fact that while energy serves as an entropy for the RSW, it does not hold true for the TRSW.